Ghassan-elsman/Crow-Eye/README.md

 ## ✨ Highlights

 - **Reconstruction over detection.** Correlates every artifact into one navigable, per-entity story instead of a pile of alerts.
-- **Six integrated subsystems** — acquisition → correlation → timeline → behavioral analytics → AI → sealed case memory — that no single incumbent tool spans end to end.
+- **Integrated end to end** — acquisition → correlation → timeline → behavioral analytics → AI → sealed case memory: a full pipeline no single incumbent tool spans.
 - **Artifact-deep, not log-shallow.** Prefetch, Amcache, ShimCache, SRUM, MFT, USN, LNK/JumpLists and more survive the log clearing and "living-off-the-land" tricks that blind log-only tools.
 - **The Eye AI assistant** — natural-language forensic investigation with a court-defensible chain of custody, runnable in the cloud, on a private server, or fully offline.
 - **User Behavior Analytics (UBA)** — turns raw artifacts into a plain-English, HR/examiner-readable activity story.